Introduction to Environmental Education

 have taken this popular course!

 Course overview Learn about environmental education foundations and approaches—including place-based education, nature and adventure education, climate change education, and environmental action in schools and non-formal settings—through pre-recorded lectures, readings, and case studies.
 You will apply research-based knowledge to start new or enhance existing environmental education programs, strengthen your professional networks by exchanging ideas and resources with peer educators around the world, and gain professional credentials.

 Participants: Beginning and aspiring environmental educators, including teachers, nonformal educators, environmental or park managers, zoo or botanic garden educators, volunteers, and university students.
 This course can also support ongoing professional development of more experienced environmental educators.
 Available to students in any country.
 Materials are in English with Chinese translations.

 Cost: Regular fee $60.
 Almost all students pay the $60 fee.
 Some course participants are able to pay more and sponsor a student who is unable to pay.
 Only students in poor economic situations who are not able to take the course because of the fee use the options of paying a smaller fee or taking the course for free.
 We are committed to creating equal access to the course materials and to instructor feedback regardless of a student’s ability to pay.

-Certificates: To receive Cornell certificate, participants must: (1) respond to ALL FOUR weekly discussion board questions, (2) post at least two comments for other participants in each week, (3) participate in at least one webinar, or watch a recorded webinar if you cannot come to a live webinar, and (4) complete the final project — absolutely no later than by the last day of the course (October 8, 2019).
+Certificates: To receive Cornell certificate, participants must: (1) respond to all eight weekly discussion board questions, in weeks 1-4, (2) post comments for other participants in all eight discussion boards, in weeks 1-4 (3) submit reflections about any webinar (except Introduction); you have to participate in at least one live webinar or watch a recorded webinar and (4) complete the one-page final report about a research-based EE activity that you will conduct during this course.
+Everything must be submitted absolutely no later than by the last day of the course (October 8, 2019).
 After the last day of the course, assignments absolutely cannot be accepted.